libjxl/libjxl/doc/developing_in_github.md

 We use "rebase" as a merge policy, which means that there a no "merge" commits (commits with more than one parent) but instead only a linear history of changes.

-If other commits landed in the main branch since you last synced you need to `git fetch`, `git rebase` and push again your changes which need to go through the pipeline again to verify that all the tests pass again after including the latests changes.
-Instead of doing this manually, you can _Assign_ the patch to the user @jpegxl-bot which will do this for you.
-In order for the bot to manage your Merge Request, you need to add it to your fork as a Developer.
+It is possible that other changes where added to the main branch since the last time you rebased your changes.
+These changes could create a conflict with your Pull Request, if so you need to `git fetch`, `git rebase` and push again your changes which need to go through the continuous integration workflow again to verify that all the tests pass again after including the latest changes.

-### Trying locally a pending merge request.
+### Trying locally a pending Pull Request

 If you want to review in your computer a pending pull request proposed by another user you can fetch the merge request commit with the following command,